Skip to content

 • DisableUser

-Important In the current ROI iAM version, the source of entries does not change.
+Important In the current ROI iAM version, the source of the entries does not change.
 SAP IdM continues to create both MX_PERSON and MX_PRIVILEGE entries; the ROI iAM load jobs enhance them with the values required for provisioning to target systems.